 Between breakfast and dinner, which on a winter climbing day could be 16hrs apart, I used to just eat a Soreen loaf or a few mars bars.
 I even had a friend who used to eat a few celery sticks.
 As you can imagine this is not going to fuel your body and will lead to poor decisions being made and a lack of energy.
 Constantly eating chocolate also isn't great if your out often.
 I now make 6 tuna mayo sandwiches and eat them at 2hr intervals throughout the day along with other snacks and drinks.
 I also switched from water to flasks of tea.
 This A) doesn't freeze and B) is far more appealing to drink than freezing water when you are cold meaning you are better hydrated.

 I have also made changes to clothing.
 Climping in thin gloves allows for a much better feel of the axe.
-There is nothing worse than baggy gloves when you're pumped, you will fight twice as hard to prevent your hands uncurling off the axe.
-For me the ideal hard leading glove will have a single skin of fabric on my pams for the hardest pitches, not dissimilar to a golf glove.
-This only works when you are pumped and have a lot of blood flowing to your hands to keep them warm.
+There is nothing worse than bulky or baggy gloves when you're pumped, you will fight twice as hard to prevent your hands uncurling off the axe.
+For me the ideal hard leading glove will have a single skin of fabric on my pams and more insulation on the back.
+Thin gloves only work when you are pumped and have a lot of blood flowing to your hands to keep them warm.
 Make sure to carry a big range of gloves for different pitches and situations.
 I will tend to carry a hard leading glove, a seconding and mid grade leading glove, which I will do the bulk of the days climbing in, and a big emergency/belay glove on a given winter day.
 A lobster mitt (mitt with one finger free) is an extremely good option to carry as it almost gives the warmth of a mitt, but the added dexterity allows you to continue placing gear and can be used for leading relatively tricky pitches.

 I also tend to wear much less on a hard pitch ( just 2 layers - thick base layer and a softshell).
 Again this only works when you're working really hard and warm enough.
 This means I'm not restricted in my motion by many layers and don't overheat.
-I carry a huge belay jacket which I can then put on as soon as I reach the belay.
+I carry the biggest belay jacket I can get, which I then put on as soon as I reach the belay.
 For a long time I didn't have one which is fine on easier ice routes where each pitch doesn't take too long and you are constantly on the move.
 However once I started trying harder routes where you could be on the belay for a matter of hours I found I was starting climbing each pitch freezing cold, this does not produce good results.
 A big belay jacket like the Mountain Equipments Citadel is a great piece of kit.
 It is also a great safety backup for if something goes wrong and you are waiting for help for hours.
 Put some thought into where you carry belay jackets and gloves when leading.
 In a small lightweight backpack to distribute the bulk off your harness or in a dry bag from your harness - better in chimneys.

 The other clothing adjustment that I made was switching to soft-shell if I ever plan to try a hard route.
 These allow you to move so much more easily and are able to keep a dusting of snow off.
 However make sure to check the forecast and if it looks warm and wet go with waterproofs.
 The bottom line is clothing is a very important factor when in the mountains and needs to be constantly dynamic to suite your needs.